-Recent reform of the fire and rescue service has focused on establishing a new inspection regime through HMICFRS and responding to lessons learned as a result of the fire at Grenfell Tower.
+Reform of the fire and rescue service has focused on establishing the inspection regime through HMICFRS and responding to lessons learned as a result of the fire at Grenfell Tower.
 In May 2022 the Home Secretary published a White Paper: Reforming Our Fire and Rescue Service.
-The white paper and consultation covers a package of proposals for further reform of fire and rescue services in England.
-The proposals cover three principal areas for reform: People, Professionalism and Governance, and seeks views on the specific proposals and the wider package of reforms presented.
+The white paper and consultation covered a package of proposals for further reform of fire and rescue services in England.
+The proposals covered three principal areas for reform: People, Professionalism and Governance.

-On People, the white paper looks at modern working practices, public safety, business continuity, pay negotiations and nurturing new and existing talent.
-Professionalism looks at areas such as: leadership, smarter use of data, research, expecations, ethics and culture and independent strategic oversight.
+On People, the white paper looked at modern working practices, public safety, business continuity, pay negotiations and nurturing new and existing talent.
+Professionalism looked at areas such as: leadership, smarter use of data, research, expecations, ethics and culture and independent strategic oversight.

-The Government's preferred approach for the governance reform proposals are to put in place a governance model where:
+The Government's preferred approach for the governance reform proposals were to put in place a governance model where: